martinkennelly/test-sriov-network-device-plugin/README.md

  ```
 $ make image
 ```
-> On a successful build, a docker image with tag `nfvpe/sriov-device-plugin:latest` will be created.
+> On a successful build, a docker image with tag `ghcr.io/k8snetworkplumbingwg/sriov-network-device-plugin:latest` will be created.
 You will need to build this image on each node.
 Alternatively, you could use a local docker registry to host this image.

- 3. Create a ConfigMap that defines SR-IOV resrouce pool configuration
+ 3. Create a ConfigMap that defines SR-IOV resource pool configuration

  > Make sure to update the 'config.json' entry in the configMap data to reflect your resource configuration for the device plugin.
 See [Configurations](#configurations) section for supported configuration parameters.

  ```
 $ kubectl create -f deployments/configMap.yaml
 ```
- 4. Deploy SR-IOV network device plugin Daemonset
+ 4. Deploy SR-IOV Network Device plugin Daemonset
 ```
 $ kubectl create -f deployments/k8s-v1.16/sriovdp-daemonset.yaml
 ```